yureek/S-HealthStack.github.io/pages/release notes/v09beta.md

 # What's New

 Samsung Health Stack version 0.9 (v0.9) beta is now available at [https://github.com/S-HealthStack](https://github.com/S-HealthStack){:target="_blank"}.
 The beta version contains many internal improvements and has gone through a rigorous verification process.
 The sections below describe what's new that is visible from the outside.

 ## Documentation

 The [s-healthstack.io](https://s-healthstack.io) documentation is now much more robust.
 It still primarily uses non-technical language, focused for non-developer researchers and describes in detail all features of the web portal.

-The API Reference (found as the last category in the left navigation panel ) is improved with details for all account service, data query, and backend API requests.
+The Developer Reference (found as the last category in the left navigation panel) now contains:

+- The API Reference - improved with details for all account service, data query, and backend API requests.
-The app SDK documentation (found ...) is greatly improved and now publicly available.
+- The app SDK documentation - greatly improved and now publicly available.

 ## Health Connect